antoniocosentino/flippingCards/README.md

 ## Current State:
 ### iOS
 The app is currently in beta testing, with a selected group of testers on TestFlight.
-If you want to join the testing please just fill [this form](https://antoniocosentino1.typeform.com/to/fRXYTkS9).
+If you want to join the testing phase, just fill [this form](https://antoniocosentino1.typeform.com/to/fRXYTkS9).

 ### Android
 The Alpha version of the app is currently bein reviewed by Google.
-If you want to receive an invitation to Alpha testing just fill [this form](https://antoniocosentino1.typeform.com/to/fRXYTkS9).
+If you want to receive an invitation to closed testing just fill [this form](https://antoniocosentino1.typeform.com/to/fRXYTkS9).

 ---